-1. FBO has elaborated an NDC assessment report

-2. FBO has submitted a policy paper with recommendations on how to strengthen the NDC.
-Possible policy demands could include the following issues:

-- Undertake a human rights assessment of NDC - Develop a gender action plan for NDC implementation - Section 2014 Secti - Identify specific SDG-related cobenefits of the NDC implementation - Review the NDC in light of the outcome of the Talanoa process in 2018, and make it consistent with a 1.5°/2°C pathway - Institutionalize multi-stakeholder engagement in NDC implementation - Undertake a cost-benefit analysis of the NDC and undertake a NDC budgeting - Set up enabling institutional arrangements and define responsibilities - Develop the necessary legal framework for NDC implementation - Set up climate action plans and programs for NDC implementation - Set up a system for NDC -measurement, monitoring and reporting - Align NDC with national development plans including SDG/SFDRR processes - Become a member of the NDC partnership to support NDC implementation
+- 1. FBO has elaborated an NDC assessment report - 2.
+FBO has submitted a policy paper with recommendations on how to strengthen the NDC.
+Possible policy demands could include the following issues: - Undertake a human rights assessment of NDC - Develop a gender action plan for NDC implementation - Establish a NDC implementation roadmap with milestones and targets - Identify specific SDG-related cobenefits of the NDC implementation - Review the NDC in light of the outcome of the Talanoa process in 2018, and make it consistent with a 1.5°/2°C pathway - Institutionalize multi-stakeholder engagement in NDC implementation - Undertake a cost-benefit analysis of the NDC and undertake a NDC budgeting - Set up enabling institutional arrangements and define responsibilities - Develop the necessary legal framework for NDC implementation - Set up climate action plans and programs for NDC implementation - Set up a system for NDC -measurement, monitoring and reporting - Align NDC with national development plans including SDG/SFDRR processes - Become a member of the NDC partnership to support NDC implementation